-HOW SMOOTH IS THE UHD AERIAL VIDEO YOU PROVIDE?
+HOW SMOOTH IS THE UHD DRONE AERIAL VIDEOGRAPHY YOU PROVIDE?

 Perfect Perspectives uses equipment and techniques that no other aerial company possesses to provide the smoothest footage in the industry.
 An example of this is our proprietary spherical camera enclosures.
 Perfect Perspectives is the only close range cinema company to guarantee its clients that the footage supplied will require zero post stabilization on all cameras we fly.
 This is only possible due to a combination of 3 decades of designing, building and piloting remotely piloted aircraft combined with cutting edge technology such as the Freefly Movi M5/M10 or M15.

-CAN YOU CAPTURE AERIAL VIDEO OVER LARGE CROWDS?
+CAN YOU CAPTURE AERIAL VIDEOGRAPHY/PHOTOGRAPHY OVER LARGE CROWDS?

-For safety reasons we never fly over groups of people using our drones.
+FAA regulations prohibit flying directly over the public without a waiver.
+It has always been our policy to never fly over groups of people using our drones.
 The FAA prohibits flying near sports arenas and stadiums with a seating capacity of 30,000 or more through TFR’s.
 We will never put the general public at risk under any circumstances.
 We must tightly control the area of flight operation (sterile closed set only).
-Great shots of large crowds is still possible from a safe offset distance of 500 feet.
+Great shots of large crowds is still possible using a long telephoto lens on the drone.
 We are permitted to fly closer to personnel that are willing participants (cast, crew, talent, extras) in the production.